svenauhagen/paypal-plus-plugin/readme.txt

 == Changelog ==
+= 1.0.5 =
+ - Fix checkout error when adding or removing coupons on checkout page
+ - Fix download of log file
+ - Add WC compatibility headers
 = 1.0.4 =
  - Make PayPal frame always visible
  - Allow cancelation URL to be set to custom a page